catch-group/cl/readme.md

 To license your patch under the Catch License, simply do one of the following or preferably both:

-1. Include the Catch License file in your patch's files or repository.
+- Include the Catch License in your patch's files or repository and replace `[YEAR]` and `[COPYRIGHT HOLDER]` with your details.
-2. Add a note in your patch's description that it follows the Catch License.
+- Add a note in your patch's description that it follows the Catch License.
 Example:

 	> This compatibility patch is licensed under the [Catch License 1.0.0 (CL-1.0.0)](https://github.com/catch-group/cl/blob/1.0.0/cl.md).
 Compatibility patches must comply with its terms.